 HUBconnect or third parties providing connected services, may record telephone conversations.
 If HUBconnect does record conversations, this will be disclosed prior to connecting to a HUBconnect staff member and you will be given an opportunity to refuse such recording.

-If you do not give us your personal information some or all of the following may happen:
+If you do not provide us with your personal information when requested some or all of the following may happen:

-Other than as required by law, we will generally only collect, hold, use and disclose your personal information for the purposes of:
+Other than as required by law, we will generally only collect, hold, use and disclose your personal information for the following purposes:

 We will not sell your personal information to other organisations.
-Nor will we provide organisations outside our group with your personal information for purposes unrelated to the provision of services to you.
+Nor will we provide organisations outside our group with your personal information for purposes unrelated to the use, access, and maintenance of your HUBconnect User Account.

-We may also send you direct marketing communications and information about our products and services that we expect may be of interest to you.
-These communications may be sent in various forms, including mail, SMS, fax and email.
-By using our services, you consent to us sending you those direct marketing communications by any of those methods.
-At any time you may opt-out of receiving marketing communications from us by contacting us (see contact details below) or by using the opt-out facilities provided in the marketing communications and we will then ensure that your name is removed from the relevant mailing list.
+We may share your information with our business partners for marketing purposes or we may send you information about other organisations’ products and services.
+We may contact you by mail, telephone, fax, email or other electronic messaging service with offers of products, services or information that may be of interest to you.
+By using our services, you consent to being contacted by these methods and for these purposes.
+At any time you may opt-out of receiving marketing communications from us by contacting us (see contact details below) or by using the opt-out facilities provided in those communications.

 We retain information for so long as may be necessary to respond to issues that may arise at a later date, and longer in appropriate cases where required by law.
 When personal information is no longer required by us, it is destroyed or de-identified.

 As our website is linked to the internet, and the internet is inherently insecure, we cannot give any assurance to any person regarding the security of transmission of information you communicate to us online.
 We also cannot guarantee that the information you supply will not be intercepted while being transmitted over the internet.
 Accordingly, any personal information or other information which you transmit to us online is transmitted at your own risk.